What should I wear?

 “Would you like to dance?
 I’m happy to either lead or follow.”

-It’s okay to say no. Although we encourage you to dance with many people, it’s okay to say no to a dance!
-You are not obligated to dance with anyone if you don’t want to and you don’t to offer an excuse.
-Just use common courtesy: smile and say, “No, thank you.”
-If someone declines a dance with you, also accept their answer kindly.
+‘Yes’ and ‘no’ are equally-acceptable answers.
+Although we encourage you to dance with many people, it’s okay to say no to a dance!
+You are not obligated to dance with anyone if you don’t want to and you don’t need to offer an excuse.
+Just use common courtesy, such as, “No, thank you.”
+If someone declines a dance with you, also accept their answer respectfully.

 What should I know before social dancing?

 Be aware of your partner.
 Make sure you and your dance partner are both happy and comfortable with how you are connecting to each other.
 If your partner seems like they might be uncomfortable, try changing dance positions or check in with them verbally.